max-talanov/1/TED/intro.md

 there is no sign of the consciousness they still are unconsciously following the program that collective of programmers created.
 This is not that bad.
 But can we imagine the future with intelligent unconscious robots?
-With robots that would help humans during their life having no emotions?
-No compassion, love?
+With robots that would help humans during their life having no emotions: no compassion, love?

 I don't think so!